isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 ISB-CGC Web Application
 ########################
-**Why do I get a, "Do you want to leave this site?" pop-up box when canceling the edit of a workflow?**
+**Why do I sometimes get a "Do you want to leave this site?" pop-up box when leaving a page or canceling a workflow edit?**
+This is a security feature when working with forms found in most web browsers; it lets you know that you may have made some changes which will be lost when you navigate away from the page.
+If you intend to cancel what you were doing, you can safely ignore it.

 Data Access
 ###########